SOGESOP/LTT-Analytics/README.md

 # LTT-Analytics
-Website that analyses ltt videos and forum to determine common trends and areas of focus
+Program that analyses the ltt forum activity to determine trends in user interactions